 It’s also worth noting that due to prior-acts coverage, there will likely be a bigger increase from adding an attorney than there is a reduction from an attorney leaving.
 That’s because the policy is still covering the work that the departing attorney has done over the time they were at the firm.
 As a result, sometimes the decrease in premium will happen over the course of several years rather than immediately after the attorney has left.

-It’s no secret that reporting a claim can send your rates through the roof.
+It’s no secret that having a claim can influence the cost of professional liability insurance.
 The good news is, just because you have a claim doesn’t mean you can’t shop for better rates.

 Although it may be easier to cut your losses and renew, some companies will still quote your firm and often offer a more competitive price than the carrier that is covering your claim.
 This is especially true if you haven’t shopped for several years since you reported your claim.